theprint/DataMix/README.md

 This is a simple utility that combines a weighted number of entries from various source data sets from *Huggingface* and creates a new dataset file (JSON) from the sampled data.
 With this tool, you can combined data sets that supplement each other and easily control the ratio of contribution from each source.

+## Output

+DataMix creates a json file with a new dataset formatted to follow the **alpaca format**, where the user request is made up of two columns (instruction + input) and the response is returned (output).

+After the script has run, you can easily add a conversation/GPT-style version by simply running the **alpaca-to-gpt.py** script.
+No additional configuration is required for this, just run the file.

 ## Steps

 If you are working with gated datasets, you will need a Huggingface token.
 Get this from HF and set it up as an environment variable by adding it to a .env file as follows: